Applications for this opportunity have now closed.

-The British Library and the National Trust are delighted to invite applications for a second fellowship in the 2022/23 round of our joint fellowship scheme for a project “Exploring British Library and National Trust horticultural collections.”
+The British Library and the National Trust are delighted to invite applications for a second three-month fellowship in the 2022/23 round of our joint scheme for a project “Exploring British Library and National Trust horticultural collections.”

 This fellowship will explore the rich story of gardening and plants through the Library's world-leading collections of horticultural books, manuscripts and other material.
 It will explore themes including plant life, community, colonialism and more, looking at the history of plants and gardens and what they mean to us today.